suzannebellue/starter-hugo-academic/content/research/2021-neighborhood/index.markdown

 slug: neighborhoods
 tags:
   - Job Market Paper
 summary: "In the United States, childhood neighborhood quality shapes adulthood economic opportunities.
 However, most children raised in bottom-quality neighborhoods still live in low-quality neighborhoods in adulthood.
 Could childhood neighborhood directly affect adulthood choices?
 I develop a quantitative spatial model of parental decisions that incorporates a novel mechanism: social learning about the technology of skill formation.
-Segregation generates information frictions that systematically distort parents' subjective beliefs and behaviors.
+Segregation generates information frictions that systematically distort parents' subjective beliefs and behavior.
 I calibrate the model using several United States representative datasets.
-The calibrated model matches targeted and non-targeted parental behaviors and generates an endogenous distribution of subjective beliefs.
+The calibrated model matches targeted and non-targeted parental behavior and generates an endogenous distribution of subjective beliefs.
 I find a relatively modest level of delusion that increases inequality by 3% and decreases intergenerational mobility by  12%.
 A housing voucher policy improves the neighborhood quality of eligible families, raising children's future earnings.
 When scaling up the policy, long-run and general equilibrium responses in subjective beliefs amplify the policy effects.
 Inequality reduces, and intergenerational mobility improves."
 featured: yes
 full_abstract: false
 links: